NarsilDev/digital-ocean-articles/kubernetes-security.md

 ssh ubuntu@<^>master_ip<^>
     ```

 2. By default, all cluster certificates are stored in `/etc/kubernetes/pki/` (including Certificate Authority public certificate and private key).
 The objective is transferring `ca.crt` and `ca.key` to a safe location on your local machine, this guide will assume that location is `~/certs`.
-Using `cat`print out the each certificate and copy its contents to a temporally file/notepad:
+Using `cat`print out the each certificate and copy its contents into a temporally file/notepad:

     ```command
 [environment second]